tanlucdev/tanluc.dev/README.md

 # My Personal Website

 My personal portfolio website designed to be simplistic and clean while including features like MDX blog posts with dark mode, tool list, an about page, and more cool stuff.
-Inspired by Brian Ruizy.
+Inspired and designed by Brian Ruizy.

 ## Tech Stack